Share or Print this page

 But our work isn’t done.
 We need dedicated, passionate advocates like you to build on this success in Congress and in our state capitals.
 Whatever your availability or your experience, you can make a difference by sharing your story and joining our volunteer team of advocates.

-To learn more about our state and federal initiatives and hear from our advocates about their experiences, please watch this recording of our recent Advocacy Info Session
+To learn more about our state and federal initiatives and hear from our advocates about their experiences, please join us for a Virtual Advocacy Info Session this fall!

 Become a Volunteer Advocate